 Let’s take a look at the services on offer and see how they compare.

-The most obvious difference right up front is the level of investment that GetAccept is asking for.
+The most obvious difference between DocuSign and GetAccept is the level of functionality that GetAccept offers for the price.

 Transaction limits have always been a dealbreaker for us.
 Like GetAccept, PandaDoc doesn’t have transaction limits that can bottleneck your usage.

-Even though DocuSign is a great fit for the right type of business (more on that below), when it comes to pricing and usage, GetAccept is a likely winner — even if it costs a little extra.
+Even though DocuSign is a great fit for the right type of business (more on that below), when it comes to pricing and usage, GetAccept is an obvious winner, especially considering the equivalence in cost.

 This approach comes with some serious downsides.
 If a contract that you sent for e-signature requires adjustments, you’ll need to fix that contract offline in an editor like Microsoft Word, then re-upload and send it again.

-Both DocuSign and GetAccept offer document analytics, online access, and even mobile apps for iOS and Android.
+Both companies also offer document analytics, online access, and even mobile apps for iOS and Android.
 These tools allow users to e-sign from anywhere, whether they’re on an iPhone, a Mac, or a PC.

-While we don’t like giving half-hearted answers, this really comes down to how much business you want to give to either company.
+However, it’s important to note that this really comes down to how much business you want to give to either signing solution.

 Are you looking to connect your business to other software platforms and solutions that you use on a regular basis?
 If so, GetAccept and DocuSign are both armed with a wide variety of integration tools to help you do exactly that.

-With GetAccept, you’ll have options to connect to most major tools that any small business or enterprise solutions use.
-That includes native connections to CRMs like Salesforce, Microsoft Dynamics, and HubSpot.
+With GetAccept, you’ll have options to connect to most major tools that any small business or enterprise solution use.
+Some of these tools, like HubSpot and Pipedrive, are free with every plan.

-At first, this might seem like a downside, but it all comes back to how involved you feel that either software should be in your contracting process.
-By the time you commit to the costs that would allow you to take advantage of GetAccept’s battery of integrations, you could achieve the same result through DocuSign at a much lower cost.
+DocuSign’s restrictions might seem like a downside, but it all comes back to how involved you feel that either software should be in your contracting process.

 If you’re using mainstream technology tools, GetAccept probably has you covered through Zapier if they lack a native integration.
 If not, DocuSign may be a better option.